-- Sell plasma if you really need cash fast.
+- Sell plasma if you need cash fast.

 - Babysit or tutor.
-These jobs usually pay the same day that you take them.
+These jobs usually pay on the same day that you take them.

-If you have a medical bill or dental bill, you can often work out a payment plan for these bills.
+If the reason for your cash shortfall is a medical or dental bill, you can often work out a payment plan for these bills.
 You may even be able to avoid interest charges.
-You will need to contact the hospital or doctor as soon as you receive the bill in order to work out the plan.
-You will be expected to make regular monthly payments, and the amount will depend on how large the bill is.
+Here's how: Contact the hospital or doctor as soon as you receive the bill in order to work out the plan.
+You will be expected to make regular monthly payments, and the amount will depend on how the bill is.

 If you need to have your car repaired or you face another true emergency, you can finance it with a credit card.
 This should be a last resort, but should definitely come before taking out a payday loan or using a check-cashing store as an option.
-The credit card will allow you to break your payments into something manageable even though you will be paying interest on the loan.
+Using a credit card will allow you to break your payments into manageable amounts.
+But keep in mind that you will be paying interest on the amount.

 Address the Underlying Problem